Brooklyn Play Spaces: 18 Drop-in Indoor Playgrounds & Kiddie Gyms

 Hours and prices vary

 Let your kids bounce off the walls, literally, at this inflatable fun spot.
-There are lots of open bounce hours when kids of all ages can jump around, family nights and preschool sessions for the under 8 set in case you're worried about your little ones getting trampled.
+There are lots of open bounce hours when kids of all ages can jump around.
+There are also family nights and preschool sessions for the under 8 set in case you're worried about your little ones getting trampled.
 Advance reservations required.

 Indoor Play Area at Powerplay – Gowanus